If you master SEO content writing you’ve secured a money-printing machine.

 To topple the leading posts off their perch, you must assess what the pacesetters are doing and produce better content than theirs.

-As you analyze the top-ranking content, look for gaps you can leverage.
+As you analyze the top-ranking content on the Search Engine Results Pages (SERPs).
+Look for gaps you can leverage.
 Ask yourself what can I do to create a better resource than what’s ranking now?

 - Go deeper on the topic?